Table Rock Fork of the Mollala

 Pete does the usual involuntary side-surf in the bottom hole in The Pinch..
 Yee Haw!

-Below The Pinch the river resumes it's class III, playful nature as it winds its way down to the take-out.
+Below The Pinch the river resumes its ultra-continuous nature as it winds its way down to the take-out.

 I highly recommend this run paddlers looking for something new in the Mollala drainage.
 It is much more continuous than the Three Bears run just downstream, though the little gorges on the Three Bears run probably make it a little more scenic overall.